noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - problems:
     - how do you handle errors ? do all type of errors get handled the same way ?
     - Pyramid of doom / callback hell:
+- async await vs promises
+  - generally async await is preferred unless
+    - you need to execute multiple futures in parallel and fail fast with Promise.all

 #### promises